Best travel eSIM for Uruguay in 2026

 We weigh travel eSIM brands for Uruguay on coverage, speed, reliability, which local carrier they ride, regional roaming reach across the Southern Cone, and fair use terms.
 The three local networks are Antel, Movistar and Claro, and the host carrier a brand uses is what really decides your signal once you land.
 Ranking is never for sale.

-The strongest travel eSIM for Uruguay is whichever brand rides Antel, Movistar or Claro with the broadest verified coverage for your route, honest fair use terms, working hotspot, and, if you are touring the Southern Cone, regional roaming that keeps one plan alive across Argentina and Brazil.
+HelloRoam is Simscanner's top-ranked travel eSIM for Uruguay on our modelled comparison; Ubigi is the cheapest plan we tracked, from $4.00.
 Antel is the state-owned market leader and the network most travellers will care about: it covers the great majority of the population, it was the first operator in Latin America to switch on commercial 5G back in 2019, and it sells a tourist-specific prepaid chip if you do want a physical SIM.
 Note that Uruguay requires prepaid SIM registration, so a foreign buyer of a local SIM is normally asked for a passport in person, whereas a travel eSIM handles identity inside its own checkout.
 Coverage is strongest around Montevideo, the Atlantic coast and the resort belt at Punta del Este, and thins out across the rural interior and the agricultural north towards Salto and the Brazilian border, which is where the choice of host carrier matters most.
 If your trip stays in and around the capital you will have an easy time on any of the three networks; if you are driving the interior or crossing into Argentina or Brazil, lean towards a brand on Antel or a proper regional plan.
 Weigh the brands in the ranking below.

 We grade each brand on how far it reaches, how fast it runs, how steady it stays, which Uruguayan carrier carries it, how openly it states unlimited and fair use limits, how widely it roams across the Southern Cone, and what reviewers report.
 Because Antel, Movistar and Claro each build their networks differently, the host carrier a brand resells is often the single biggest factor in your real-world experience, so we treat it as a first-class signal rather than a footnote.
 A plan that rides Antel, for instance, will tend to reach further into the rural interior and along the coast than one that does not, while a plan with poor fair use terms can throttle to a crawl exactly when you need it.
 We read each of these as a separate signal and only fold them into one overall figure at the end.
 Independent throughout, and never for sale.